Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

   - Select "No file" as code

-Your project should be compiling now.
+Your project should compile now.

 Note that Sloeber can be somewhat picky with tool-chain or library paths.
 So don’t be surprised if you have to handle additional issues to